-The Short Term Liquidity Pool Fund (STLP) serves as an investment vehicle to manage operating reserves with a time horizon of one to three years.
-This fund is also used to balance the other funds when looking at the System's entire asset allocation of operating reserves relative to its investment objectives.
-The STLP has an investment objective of income with preservation of capital and is invested in intermediate term fixed income securities.
-The fund holds at least one large mutual fund to provide daily liquidity.
+The STLP served as an investment vehicle to manage operating reserves with a time horizon of one to three years.
+This fund was also used to balance the other funds when looking at the System's entire asset allocation of operating reserves relative to its investment objectives.
+The STLP had an investment objective of income with preservation of capital and is invested in intermediate term fixed income securities.
+The fund held at least one large mutual fund to provide daily liquidity.